priya-balajii/Cryptocurrency-Analysis-Dashboard/README.md

 ![Image](img/CoinCompare.PNG)

 # Scenario Builder Screen
-- Select coin, volume and date
+- This view allows you to choose a purchase date and volume and run scenarios for what that purchase would be worth in today's dollars, based on the value of the coin selected.
 - Analyze the current price, profit/loss of your investments
 ![Image](img/ScenarioBuilder.PNG)